-- Report (Report 607).
-An "Other" category is provided for any adverse events related to medical care that cannot be grouped into the categories above.
-Adverse events related to medical care may occur in any setting including in an institution or while the member is receiving residential care, at the member's home, or elsewhere.
-All such incidents must be gathered and reported by the Health Plan. - C) Adverse Events Related to Residential Care: Eight types of adverse events may result while the member is in institutional or residential care, including neglect, abuse, suicide attempt, exploitation, fall/injury, elopement/missing person, restraint/seclusion, and insect infestation.
+- C) Adverse Events Related to Residential Care: Adverse events may result while the member is in institutional or residential care.
 Specifically, these types of adverse events are reportable if they occur in any types of institutional/residential care settings for which the Health Plan pays, or if they occur while the member is under the care of a provider for which the Health Plan pays.
 In other words, if a member experiences abuse while hospitalized, or under the care of a private duty nurse in their home, then the event is reportable.
 However, if a member experiences an adverse event at home that is not related to their healthcare, then the event is not reportable as an adverse event for the purposes of this report. - D) Events Related to Infection: These will be operationally defined as Healthcare Associated Infections (HAIs).
-These include infections that members received while receiving surgical or other medical treatment and services.
-A defined list of HAIs can be found here at https://cdc.gov/hai/infectiontypes.html - E) Cascade Events: A "cascade event" is defined as an event that included a series of multiple, related adverse events.
+These include infections that members experienced while receiving surgical or other medical treatment or services.
+A defined list of HAIs can be found here: https://cdc.gov/hai/infectiontypes.html. - E) Cascade Events: A "cascade event" is defined as an event that included a series of multiple, related adverse events.
 Cascade adverse events are common in the Medicaid population.
-Where cascade events are noted, they shall typically be grouped as one event in the category that most closely is associated with the cause of the adverse event.
-For example, if a medication error resulted in adverse drug event, then the events in the cascade shall be grouped into medication error, and classified under "Other Provider Preventable Conditions" for the purpose of this report.
+Where cascade events are noted, they shall typically be grouped as one event in the category that is most closely associated with the cause of the adverse event.
+For example, if a medication error resulted in an adverse drug event, then the events in the cascade shall be grouped into medication error and classified under "Other Provider Preventable Conditions" for the purpose of this report.
 If a cascade event includes distinctly different types of adverse events where the occurrence of one event did not cause the next event in the cascade (e.g. a case where a member was exploited and later abused), these shall be reported as distinct adverse events.

 F) Harm: Harm shall be assessed using a method adapted from the National Coordinating Council for Medication Error Reporting and Prevention (NCC MERP) Index.
 Harm may be categorized from Category A-I based on the table below.
-Harms associated with any category may be reported if the Health Plan is notified of the harm.
-Harms associated with categories F-I are required to be reported.
-Events in categories E-F shall be reported as adverse events resulting in temporary patient harm, but not causing death.
+Harms associated with categories E-I are required to be reported, and must follow the definition of an adverse event above.

+Events in category E shall be reported as adverse events resulting in temporary patient harm, but not causing death.
 Examples of these types of events are provided in the table below.
-Events in categories G-H shall be reported as adverse events resulting in permanent patient harm, but not causing death.
+Events in categories F-H shall be reported as adverse events resulting in permanent patient harm, but not causing death.
 Events in Category I shall be reported as adverse events resulting in death.

-Category Description Harm Categorization Category A Circumstances that have the capacity to cause an adverse event Unsafe condition or near miss Category B An event occurred that did not reach the patient (an "error of omission" does reach the patient) Category C An event occurred that reached the patient but did not cause patientharm Adverse event, no harm Harm is defined as "any physical injury or damage to the health of a person requiring additional medical care, including both temporary and permanent injury"
+Description Harm Category Categorization Circumstances that have the capacity to cause an Category A Unsafe adverse event. condition or An event occurred that did not reach the patient (an Category B near miss "error of omission" does reach the patient).
+An event occurred that reached the patient but did not cause patientharm.
+Adverse event, Category C Harm is defined as "any physical injury or damage to the no harm health of a person requiring additional medical care, including both temporary and permanent injury."